How to Store Bathrobes Correctly: Hanging or Lying Down?

 Of course, most bathrobes tolerate ironing, but the question arises whether such treatment is necessary or helpful at all.
 This is certainly not the case with terry cloth bathrobes because terry cloth looks smooth and wrinkle-free after washing and drying anyway.
 In many cases, ironing is even counterproductive because the fibers are pressed flat.
 At the same time, the fluffy bathrobe, in particular, should not have flat fiber loops!
 Many bathrobe owners even put them in the dryer to make the fibers as soft and fluffy as possible.

-Bathrobes made of a material mixture with viscose or polyester are particularly easy to iron.
+<p>Bathrobes made of a material mixture with viscose or polyester are particularly easy to iron.
 Here, even a low temperature is enough to remove any wrinkles.
+Here are the best tips for ironing bathrobes:

 • Only select the temperature as high as necessary (observe the laundry labels!)